roadrunner-server/docs/intro/config.md

 1. [Server Commands](../app-server/cli.md) - learn how to start the server.
 2. [PHP Workers — Environment variables](../php/environment.md) - learn how to configure PHP workers environment.
-e.
-[Config plugin](../plugins/config.md) - learn more about the Config plugin.
+3. [Config plugin](../plugins/config.md) - learn more about the Config plugin.